Who is on the Council, and what seats do they fill?

 Governor’s Office Representative

 Karin Power is the Governor’s Natural Resources and Climate Advisor, providing assistance on broader natural resource issues and focused efforts on climate and energy.
-Karin holds a J.D. from Lewis & Clark Law School with a Certificate in Environmental and Natural Resources Law, and has worked for over ten years in water quality and quantity, habitat restoration, climate change policy, and sustainable business initiatives.
+Karin holds a J.D. from Lewis & Clark Law School with a Certificate in Environmental and Natural Resources Law, and she has worked for over ten years in water quality and quantity, habitat restoration, climate change policy, and sustainable business initiatives.

 OAH Council Staff